vsrinivas/fuchsia/docs/development/languages/fidl/reference/wire-format/README.md

         visit Item.quantity
 ```

-#### Dual Forms
+### Dual Forms: Encoded vs Decoded

-The same message content can be expressed in two forms: **encoded** and **decoded**.
+The same message content can be expressed in one of two forms:
+**encoded** and **decoded**.
 These have the same size and overall layout, but differ in terms of their
 representation of pointers (memory addresses) or handles (capabilities).

 FIDL is designed such that **encoding** and **decoding** of messages can occur
-in place in memory, assuming that objects have been stored in traversal order.
+in place in memory.

-The representation of encoded messages is unambiguous.
-There is exactly one
+Message encoding is canonical &mdash; there is exactly one encoding for
-possible encoding for all messages of the same type with the same content.
+a given message.

 ![drawing](dual-forms.png)